Izabela88/cupandcake/README.md

   4. I want to know what size an order I can place.

-     - On the main page of the 'Products' section the user can find information about the minimum order quantity.
+     - On the main page of the 'Products' section, the user can find information about the minimum order quantity.
-     - When the user adding products after reaching the number 20, on the screen is appear the information about the maximum number of cupcakes of one type.
+       When the user adds products after reaching the number 20, the information about the maximum number of cupcakes of one type appears on the screen.

-  5. I want to know a total price of all products in the basket.
+  5. I want to know the total price of all products in the basket.

      - Inside the shopping basket there is information about the total amount to be paid.

   6. I want to be able to add and subtract products.

-     - Inside the shopping basket are: a subtraction icon and an add icon that allow the user to add and subtract products.
+     - Inside the shopping basket are a subtraction icon and an additional icon that allow the user to add and subtract products.

   ![Basket](https://github.com/Izabela88/cupandcake/blob/development/media/full-basket.png)

   7. I want to know the contact details of the company.

-     - The footer contains all the information the user needs to know, to contact the company.
+     - The footer contains all the information the user needs to know to contact the company.

      ![Footer](https://github.com/Izabela88/cupandcake/blob/development/media/footer.png)